prosperwashaya/prosperwashaya/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on forest monitoring with remote sensing
-- 🌱 I’m currently learning a bit of web development and AI
-- 👯 I’m looking to collaborate on AI, ecology, agriculture
-- 🤔 I’m looking for help with
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+🔭 I'm currently working on forest monitoring with remote sensing 🌱 I'm currently learning a bit of web development and AI 👯 I'm looking to collaborate on AI, ecology, agriculture 🤔 I'm looking for help with applying deep learning algorithms to satellite imagery analysis 💬 Ask me about GIS, remote sensing techniques, ecological modeling, and sustainable forestry practices 📫 How to reach me: [your preferred contact method - email/LinkedIn/GitHub] 😄 Pronouns:  leaf🌱/me/alone (when I'm coding)
-- ⚡ Fun fact: ...
+⚡ Fun fact: I've identified over 20 different tree species just from satellite imagery patterns!
 - ⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡